brechtlauwers/nginx-docker-exercise/README.md

 # nginx docker exercise
+Brecht Lauwers r0830649
  This is assignment 1 from Cloud Fundamentals for AI

 Docker and docker-compose are required!